-- The agreements become effective and the protective features vest upon a change of control or if an executive's employment is terminated in anticipation of such event. - The agreements provide that each executive is to remain an employee for a three-year period following a change of control of the Company unless the executive resigns for good reason.
+- The agreements become effective and the protective features vest upon a change of control or if an executive's employment is terminated as a consequence of such event. - The agreements provide that each executive is to remain an employee for a two-year period following a change of control of the Company unless the executive resigns for good reason or is terminated for cause, each as defined in the agreement.

-Under the agreements, a change of control or related termination triggers the following compensation and benefits for the executives:
+Under the agreements, a termination pursuant to the terms of the change of control agreement triggers the following compensation and benefits for the executives: